Updated: May 20

 3 - Dear Catastrophe Waitress

 Belle and Sebastian took an important stylistic jump resulting in more of a modern and sophisticated sound, while still holding relatively close to their roots heard in their first two albums on their sixth time around.
 Although a lot of times changes like this can make originalists unhappy, this was not one of those times with tracks such as Piazza, New York Catcher, and Lord Anthony holding close to the iconic If You're Feeling Sinister sound.
 Produced by Trevor Horn, this record has a much more polished, noticeably louder, and indie rock sound, a skip and a jump away from the lo-fi(ish) beginnings while still holding the same level of charm as the early work.
 These songs are a bit longer, slightly more complex, and definitely more suited for radio.
 Piazza, New York Catcher has the minimalist musical sound of the early three records yet with the mystical storytelling lyrics of Murdoch.
-I'm a Cuckoo brings out the band with catchy hooks and a danceable shuffle giving B&S a level of commercial sucess they had not yet seen and certainly not in a sell-out kind of way, but in a mature kind of way and one that comes from years and years of chemistry.
+I'm a Cuckoo brings out the band with catchy hooks and a danceable shuffle giving B&S a level of commercial success they had not yet seen and certainly not in a sell-out kind of way, but in a mature kind of way and one that comes from years and years of chemistry.
 Other noteworthy tracks such as If She Wants Me and Stay loose feature danceable hooks, and a fuller sound introducing songs which can really do their best when played live in large concert halls, instead of the intimate coffee shops and small venues which the early tracks such as Stars of Track and Field, and Boy With the Arab Strap seem to thrive in.
-Just an all around well written, well produced and absolute joy of an album.
+Just an all-around well written, well produced and absolute joy of an album.

 Favorite Track - I'm a Cuckoo